-A resident must utilize the online work order system to request repairs be made in his/her room.
+A resident must utilize the online service request system to request repairs be made in his/her room.
 Once a request has been made, it is prioritized and typically responded to in several days.
 At peak times, at the beginning and end of each semester, the timeline may take a bit longer.
 A student concerned about the response time is encouraged to contact his/her Area Director or Resident Assistant.

 Can my student loft his/her bed?

 The College does offer a loft service through Dorms Direct.
 Lofting the bed will give your student additional options for furniture arrangement and maximizing space.
 If your student is renting a loft, the desk will fit under the bed without the desk carrel on top.
 The loft company will deliver the loft prior to your student's arrival.
 Desk carrels and desk chairs may be removed from the room using the maintenance work order system, after your student's arrival.
 Residents may also construct their own lofts in their rooms as long as they comply with the safety standards outlined in the Housing Contract.
 Refer to the Student Housing Contract for more detailed information.

 Can my student decorate his/her room?

 We encourage students to personalize their living spaces.
 Refer to the Student Housing Contract for full details.
 When hanging items on the walls and other surfaces, avoid using strong tape (clear packing, duct) as these can cause damage and leave residue.
 Your student will be held responsible for any damage she/he does to the room.